 4. Logistics and Transport

 With Big data, a lot of issues with the supply chain mechanism have been eased out.
 Huge amounts of data is analysed using machine learning algorithms to estimate delivery times, managing inventory by forecasting the demand and optimizing of warehouse, maintenance of assets by finding usage patterns, reducing overall freight costs by optimizing delivery path using IoT for real-time data analytics.
 This is a great area which needs more exploration and resources as currently there are very few data scientists working for logistics systems.
 Cisco is one major brand that has successfully managed to fulfil more orders in considerably less time using advanced data science techniques and tools.
 Cisco refers to this revolutionary achievement as the ‘circle of light’ visualization.

 5. Speech and Image Recognition

-While speech recognition has been around for more than a decade, its popularity and scope have only increased after deep learning.
-Data science techniques have enabled more accuracy and faster results.
+While speech recognition has been around for more than a decade, its popularity and scope has only increased after deep learning and data science techniques have enabled more accuracy and faster results.
 Speech recognition requires a lot of data and processing the data into text.
 For example, the tone and pitch vary from person to person.
-One person might say Alexa very fast, while the other might say it slowly.
-These systems have to recognize different pitches, tones, speeds, and more.
-Hence, it requires a lot of data to build a model and train it for recognition purposes.
+One person can say ‘Alexa’ very fast, while the other can say it slowly.
+These systems have to recognize different pitches, tones, speeds and much more and hence require a lot of data to build a model and train it for recognition purposes.